kpp19920121/doc/需求定义和分析/SeqDiagram.md

 actor User as user
-participant ":LocalVSSManagerPage" as manage participant ":CreateVSSPage" as page participant ":MapVSSCreatePage" as map participant ":ConcertVSSCreatePage" as concert
+participant ":LocalVSSManagerPage" as manage participant ":CreateVSSPage" as page participant ":CreateMapVSSPage" as map participant ":CreateConcertVSSPage" as concert

 user -> manage: createVSS
 create page